October CPI may solidify case for a terminal rate above 5%: What to know this week

 On the corporate side, earnings season continues to carry on into its final stretch.
 Of the 85% S&P 500 companies that have reported actual results for the third-quarter so far, 70% have reported earnings per share above estimates, below the 5-year average of 77% and the 10-year average of 73%, per FactSet Research.
 And of those with figures above expectations, the average beat was only 1.9% higher than forecast, sharply lower than the 5-year average of 8.7% and 10-year average of 6.5%.

-If the 1.9% is the final percentage beat for the quarter, it will be the second-lowest upside earnings surprise surprise average for companies in the index in the past nine years.
+If the 1.9% is the final percentage beat for the quarter, it will be the second-lowest upside earnings surprise average for companies in the index in the past nine years.

 Earnings headliners this week include Activision Blizzard (ATVI), BioNTech (BNTX), Lyft (LYFT), Walt Disney (DIS), and Rivian Automotive (RIVN).